EireSmith/Animal-Matching-Game/README.md

 # Animal-Matching-Game
 Click on a pair of matching animals to remove them.
-See how fast you can finsih the game!
+See how fast you can finish the game!

 This is the first project in Head First C# 4th Edition (2021).
 It uses WPF to create a simple click game.